COVID-19: Businesses & Workplaces

 Learn how you can create a workplace safety plan to help protect your workers and others from COVID-19, including a template for you to customize based on your needs.

 Review a list of companies that sell personal protective equipment (PPE) and other supplies to keep your employees and customers safe from government of Ontario website.

-There are many things that workplaces can do to prevent the spread of COVID-19, particularly by facilitating proper hand hygiene, respiratory etiquette and physical distancing.
+There are many things that workplaces can do to prevent the spread of COVID-19, particularly by facilitating proper hand hygiene, wearing face coverings, respiratory etiquette and physical distancing.
 Provide access to and adequate supplies for handwashing (soap and water), and alcohol-based hand sanitizers at multiple, prominent locations in the workplace.
 Implement physical distancing (maintaining a distance of at least 2 metres from other people), to the greatest extent possible.
 This could include using the telephone and video conferencing rather than meeting face-to-face, including in the same building.

 Any worker who feels ill should be sent home immediately to self-monitor and self-isolate.
 They should call their primary care provider, the health unit at 1-800-461-8181 or Telehealth at 1-866-797-0000.
 Additionally, employees who are well but who have a sick family member at home with COVID-19 should notify their supervisor and follow recommendations on how to reduce the spread.

 Find COVID-19 support and other programs and services on the Government of Canada website